keploy/go-sdk/README.md

 	Mode: keploy.MODE_RECORD, // It can be MODE_TEST or MODE_OFF.
 Default is MODE_TEST.
 Default MODE_TEST
     Name: "<stub_name/mock_name>" // TestSuite name to record the mock or test the mocks
 	Path: "<local_path_for_saving_mock>", // optional.
 It can be relative(./internals) or absolute(/users/xyz/...)
-	EnableKeployLogs: false, // optional.
+	MuteKeployLogs: false, // optional.
 It can be true or false.
-If it is true keploy logs will be shown in the unit test terminal.
+If it is true keploy logs will be not shown in the unit test terminal.
 Default: false
 	delay: 10, // by default it is 5 .
 This delay is for running keploy })
 ...